nerijusdu/vesa/README.md

 - [X] Create a tempate without creating a container
 - [ ] Config update
 - [ ] Edit template json
-- [ ] Installation or setting up as a service
+- [X] Document installation or setting up as a service